PerezDC/ImHungry/FinalProjectReview.md

 T21 | 8.3 | Registered users will have their last result saved to their database. | Not Tested

 ### What percent of requirements are (currently) covered by test cases?
+All of my requirements (100%) have a test associated with them.

 ### What percent of test cases are currently passing?
+30% of test cases are currently passes, the remaining 70% of test cases rely primarily on the implementation of upcoming developments.

 ### What level of Validation could be expected after Verification?
 (Acceptance Tests?)
+Once the application is completely developed, validation would include users being able to login to the application and be routed to the welcome page, where they would rate their previous result.
+Then the user or guests would be able to move forward to the search page followed by the results page.

 ---
 ## Prototype